-Step 4: In a small bowl, mix the lavender “tea” with the clay until smooth.
+Step 4: Mix the lavender “tea” with the clay until smooth in a small bowl.
 It will be thinner/soupier than a normal mask — don’t add more clay.
 It will thicken over the next few hours.

 Step 5: Pour the mixture into an 8-oz. glass jar.
-Store it this way with a lid on it to keep it from drying out.
+Store it this way with a lid to keep it from drying out.

 Using Your Mask

-Since I’m trying to heal my skin, I am using it daily for a little while (a week or so).
-Then every couple of days, and eventually just once a week.
-If you are just trying to keep your skin healthy, you can use it just once a week.
+Since I’m trying to heal my skin, I use it daily for a little while (a week or so).
+Then, every couple of days, and eventually just once a week.
+You can use it once a week if you are just trying to keep your skin healthy.
 This is what I do to use it.

 Smear a small amount of the mask on your face, avoiding your eyes and mouth.
 Leave it on for 10 – 15 minutes.
-If it’s your first time using it, you might leave it less than that.
-I found that while bentonite clay doesn’t really do much to my skin, this green clay makes it throb and it gets itchy and sore.
+You might leave it less than that if it’s your first time using it.
+I found that while bentonite clay doesn’t do much to my skin, this green clay makes it throb and get itchy and sore.
 It’s very different.

-Finally, use your wash cloth with warm water to remove the mask and exfoliate gently while you do.
+Finally, use your washcloth with warm water to remove the mask and gently exfoliate.
 Pat with warm water, then switch to cold water and pat again to close your pores.

 I follow the mask — which dries out my skin a bit — with this homemade acne salve.
-My skin tends to be really red and inflamed for 20 – 30 minutes after removing the mask (again, different from bentonite clay).
-I figure this is helping it heal, because each day I see small improvements, after the redness goes away!
+My skin tends to be red and inflamed for 20 – 30 minutes after removing the mask (which is different from bentonite clay).
+I figure this is helping it heal because each day, I see small improvements after the redness goes away!

 I hope this is as helpful for you as it is for me!